asagi4/comfyui-prompt-control/README.md

 Parses a schedule from a text prompt.
 A schedule is essentially an array of `(valid_until, prompt)` pairs that the other nodes can use.

 ## FilterSchedule
-Filters a schedule according to its parameters, removing any *changes* that do not occur within `[start, end)` as well as doing tag filtering.
+Filters a schedule according to its parameters, removing any *changes* that do not occur within `[start, end)`.

+The node also does tag filtering if any tags are specified.

 Always returns at least the last prompt in the schedule if everything would otherwise be filtered.

 `start=0, end=0` returns the prompt at the start and `start=1.0, end=1.0` returns the prompt at the end.